 Following in the footsteps of both his grandfather and father, Mark Perna, MD, graduated from the University of Colorado School of Medicine.
 He completed a general surgery residency at the Medical University of South Carolina and a bariatric surgery fellowship at the University of Missouri Hospital and Clinics, where he subsequently joined the surgery faculty.

 Bariatric surgery remains a strong clinical and research interest of his.
-He is a member of the American Society of Metabolic and Bariatric Surgery and recently presented at the 2014 Obesity Week.
+He is a member of the American Society of Metabolic and Bariatric Surgery and has presented at the 2014 Obesity Week.